-The program follows requirements of the OKDHS Good Health Handbook when determining and reporting illnesses, poison exposure, signs of infestation, or physical injuries.
-All staff and children with the following signs or symptoms of an illness are excluded from participating in the program as long as the signs or symptoms exist.
+The program follows the requirements of the OKDHS Good Health Handbook when determining and reporting illnesses, poison exposure, signs of infestation, or physical injuries.
+All staff and children with the following signs or symptoms of an illness are excluded from participating in the program if the signs or symptoms exist.